Music Composer Courses and Degree Programs

 This course covers a more diverse array of music and more complicated concepts, such as extended chords, altered chords, binary and ternary structures and modulations.
 Ear training practice continues, and students learn about chromatic harmony in depth, including augmented and Neapolitan sixth chords.

 Music Composition - Various Levels

 Students start out by composing melodies based on a vocal model, using what they have learned about tonal harmony.
 As the student writes, he or she begins to add chromatic harmony and counterpoint, eventually writing for larger forms, such as large instrumental ensembles and orchestras.

 Music composition degree programs are offered at the bachelor's, master's and doctorate degree levels.
 Students must become grounded in a wide variety of musical areas, such as theory, music history, music reading, ear training and playing an instrument, including voice, before they begin to compose music.
 While some bachelor's degree programs require incoming freshmen to already have composed music, there are other schools where this is not the case.
 At the master's degree level, music composer courses and programs are more advanced.
 Ph.D. students generally have more freedom to create and study their area of interest in more depth.

 Related to Music Composer Degree

 - Recently Updated

-Music Composers produce, arrange, and create music of all styles, from symphonies to rock to jingles.
-Today, many universities...
+Music composers produce, arrange, and create music of all styles, from symphonies to rock to jingles.
+Read on to learn how to...